Saaremaa: Transportation

 Saaremaa is reached by TS Laevad's ferries from Virtsu on the Estonian mainland to Kuivastu on Muhu island, which is itself connected to Saaremaa by a causeway, the Väinatamm.
 Saaremaa can also be reached by ferry from Sõru on the island of Hiiumaa to Triigi.
 There are also passenger services from Roomassaare to the smaller island of Abruka.
 During many winters it is possible to drive to Saaremaa by an ice road between the mainland and Muhu or between Saaremaa and the island of Hiiumaa.

 There are regular bus services from Tallinn, Pärnu and Tartu on the mainland, which use the ferry from Virtsu to Muhu.

 Kuressaare Airport offers regular flights to Tallinn operated by NyxAir.
 There are regular services to Ruhnu and Pärnu operated by Diamond Sky.

 Historically there was a Soviet air base at Aste Airfield during the Cold War.
 Plans to connect Saaremaa to the mainland by either bridge or tunnel are being studied.

 Sport

 FC Kuressaare competes in the first tier of Estonian football, the Meistriliiga.
-Saaremaa competes in the biannual Island Games.
+Saaremaa has been competing in the biannual Island Games since 1991.

 There are three main international traditional sport events in Saaremaa:

 Saaremaa Rally takes place every year in October and attracts thousands of rally fans.
 The first rally was an amateur competition and it took place in 1974.
 The first professional competition took place in 1975 and from 1993 the rally has been international.

 Saaremaa Velotuur is a group race of road cyclists that is oldest in the Nordic countries (held since 1957) and the only international one in the Baltic states.

 Saaremaa three-day running marathon takes place on the roads around Kuressaare town and Sõrve peninsula.
 The main race consists of three different runs, which are held on three sequential days (10+16,195+16=42,195 km).
 The first marathon was held in 1974.